-Allright.
-Basically, the step by step guide for this method goes like this:
+Alright, the step-by-step guide for this method goes like this:

-I go to the Piano Roll view in FL Studio and choose a root note and I layer one ore two more notes on top of it and experiment till I find a note combination that sounds good.
+I go to the Piano Roll view in FL Studio and choose a root note, then layer one or two more notes on top of it, and experiment until I find a note combination that sounds good.
 And my first chord (triad) is now created.

 Here I have added another chord and the chord pattern is slowly starting to form: